Alemi7523/Alemi7523.github.io/index.md

 Try to leave, to find April blocking your Path, you will receive an Aevian Mystery Egg.
-This is the only way on 13.5 to get ***Aevian Larvesta***, but it is decided when creating a save.
+This is the only way on 13.5 to get ***Aevian Larvesta***, but it is decided when creating a save.You also get +4 Friendship Points with April.

 ## Infested Badge